fuse-box/fuse-box/docs/plugins/HtmlPlugin.md

 ```

 ## Notes:
-Remember to bundle your `HTML` files when using this plugin.
+Remember to bundle your `HTML` files when using this plugin if you use the normal `ES6` import syntax import  tpl from "./views/file.html". see below example:

 ```js
 const clientBundle = fuse.bundle("client/app")